ome/ome-contributing/docs/python-development.rst

 ---------------

 Prior to release a new version, the maintainer:
- - can create a GitHub project if required listing the PR included in an upcoming release (optional)
+ - can create a GitHub project if required listing the PRs to be considered in the upcoming release (optional)
  - must create an entry in the CHANGELOG: PRs included in the release should be listed in the CHANGELOG with a link to the PR.
  - must have the ability to push the generated tag to ``origin``.